KingsburyLab/kingsbury-group-website/content/contact/contact.md

 design:
   columns: '1'
 ---
+The Kingsbury group will be proudly housed in the [Department of Civil and Environmental Engineering](https://cee.princeton.edu/) and the [Andlinger Center for Energy and the Environment](https://acee.princeton.edu/) at Princeton University, beginning in Summer 2023.

 If you are interested in collaborating, sponsoring our research, or working in our group, please get in touch!